Luciaisacomputer/WP-Rest-Api-Test-Bed/README.txt

 1. You'll need V2 of the WP REST API which is here: https://wordpress.org/plugins/rest-api/
 2. Upload the `wp-rest-api-test-bed` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings and then WP Rest API Test Bed
+4. Go to Tools and then WP Rest API Test Bed

 == Currently Working on ==